GIScience/osmalert/docs/technologies/ui_testing.md

 + Drives a browser natively (either locally or on a remote machine)
 + Supports: Chrome, Edge, Firefox, Safari

-- (-)  Setup costs: creating a stable and maintenable test framework need time ( e.g: one need to download a driver for each browser)
+- (-)  Setup costs: creating a stable and maintainable test framework need time ( e.g: one need to download a driver for each browser)
 - (-) no built-in visual regression testing
 - (-) no built-in reporting support (e.g.,external solutions needed to record